Your trusted partner in cosmetic care abroad

 Breast implant removal in Thailand costs 40–60% less than equivalent procedures in the US ($5,600–$10,000), Australia (A$5,200–A$9,000), and UK (£4,400–£7,600).
 The savings reflect Thailand's lower facility and operating costs.
 Our partner hospitals carry JCI accreditation and surgeons hold board certifications on par with their counterparts in those countries.

-Types of Breast Implant Removal in Thailand
+Types of Breast Implant Removal

 The main distinction is what happens to the capsule and whether anything else is done at the same time.
 The right approach is determined by your capsule condition, implant integrity, and what you want your chest to look like afterwards.